1. Home

 A shear plate is a flat, rectangular steel plate with pre-drilled bolt holes, typically welded or bolted at the intersection of beams and columns.
 Think of it as a metal handshake that binds steel members together while resisting sideways forces.

-• Material: Usually made of Grade 50 steel (Fy = 50 ksi) for optimal strength-to-weight ratio.
+• Material: Usually made of Grade 50 structural steel (Fy = 50 ksi) for an optimal strength-to-weight ratio.

-• Geometry: Thickness ranges from 12–25 mm (more on this later!), with bolt holes spaced to match standard connection designs.
+• Geometry: Thickness ranges from 12–25 mm, with bolt holes spaced to match standard PEB and industrial connection designs.

-• Placement: Nestled discreetly in beam-column joints, often hidden behind fireproofing layers.
+• Placement: Nestled in beam-column joints, often concealed behind fireproofing layers to preserve aesthetics and protection.

 Why Use Shear Plates?